Pocono Township, Pennsylvania: Transportation

 As of 2018, there were 124.38 mi of public roads in Pocono Township, of which 46.45 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 77.93 mi were maintained by the township.

 Interstate 80 is the most prominent highway serving Pocono Township.
 It follows the Keystone Shortway along a northwest-southeast alignment across western and southern portions of the township.
 Pennsylvania Route 191 briefly crosses the eastern tip of the township on a north-south alignment.
 Pennsylvania Route 314 follows a northwest-southeast alignment along the northeastern edge of the township.
 Pennsylvania Route 611 follows a north-south alignment through the center of the township.
 Finally, Pennsylvania Route 715 follows a southwest-northeast alignment through the middle of the township.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Pocono Township would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The peak spring bloom typically occurs in late-April and peak fall color usually occurs in mid-October.
 The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -9.1 °F.

+The township is home to the Tannersville Cranberry Bog, the southernmost boreal bog in the Eastern United States.